What Is a 401(k) Plan and How Do They Work?

 Many employers also offer the option to put in Designated Roth 401(k) contributions.
-With Roth contributions (which began to be allowed in 2006), you do not get to reduce your earned income by the contribution amount, but all funds grow tax-free, and when you take withdrawals in retirement, you get to take all of your withdrawals tax-free.
+With Roth contributions, which were allowed starting in 2006, you don't get to reduce your earned income by the contribution amount, but all funds grow tax-free, and when you take withdrawals in retirement, you get to take all of your withdrawals tax-free.

 Pre-Tax or After-Tax?